-Wall Street is troubled, but not full blown panicked yet over Trump
+Dow dives 373 points as Trump drama rattles market

 Focus on that last part of the quote.
 "The rest of Trump's presidency."

-One reason that the markets may not be panicking about the latest crisis du jour in Washington is because they may be already anticipating the possibility that Trump will not serve a full term in the White House.
+One reason that the markets may not be in full blown panic mode about the latest crisis du jour in Washington is because they may be already anticipating the possibility that Trump will not serve a full term in the White House.

 And even if Trump were to quit, be impeached or be removed from office via the 25th Amendment of the Constitution, Vice President Mike Pence might be able to have a better chance of getting some of Trump's proposals through Congress.